Optimization is a scary term if you dived into eCommerce marketing without any guidance or gradual experience.

 An Image is worth thousands of words!

-So, don’t try to give more than the required info in the image – Keep your product image as simple and clear as possible.
+Don’t try to give more than what is required – Keep your product image as simple and clear as possible.

 Multi-product Affiliate Marketing… How could that turn out for business?